 But that's not really the point of the book.
 Yes, it's great.
 But this book brings up to the surface an aspect of education that seems to be falling through the cracks, memorization.
 I mean what's the point these days?
 You can just look it up on your smart phone.
 Well, obviously there is a point.
 The focus and attention it takes to memorize a piece of text as complex as Shakespeare is the same as it takes to succeed in any academic realm.
 So why not start early?

 Author Ken Ludwig believes that memorization is the best way to learn the text of one of the greatest writers the world has ever known.
 Not only that, but learning Shakespeare as a child instills a foundation in analytic thought and gives little ones cultural references that will last a lifetime.
 Lastly, this is a book that parents and children are meant to read together.
 It's time well spent learning from each other, and really, what's better than that?

-To enter to win a copy of The Yule Tomte and the Little Rabbits, simply leave a comment on this post by 8am MST Thursday December 11th.
-The winner will be chosen by random number and announced later that day.
+Which is why we want one of you lovely readers to have a copy!
+To win a copy of How to Teach Your Children Shakespeare, simply leave a comment on this post by Thursday, October 15th at 10am.
+The winner will be chosen by the lovely Random Number Generator and announced later that day.